Irda13/plugin.video.invidious-client/README.md

-# plugin.video.invidious-client
+# plugin.video.piped-client
-An Invidious (YouTube front-end) client Kodi plugin
+A Piped client (YouTube front-end) for Kodi